top of page

 🕰 Grace around attendance and overwhelm

 Instead of waiting for kids to struggle before offering accommodations, we design classrooms assuming diversity.
+That proactive approach reduces burnout — for students and teachers.

 4. Relationships Come First (Always)

+This part matters deeply.
 Neuro-affirming teaching isn’t just strategies — it’s how we show up.
+It asks us to reflect on our own assumptions about:

 • “Normal” behavior